rbuurma/rise-2022/Text Exercises/RiseTextExercise4.md

 We will be running this program - written in the programming language Python - from the command line via your Terminal (on Mac) or PowerShell (on PC).
 The command line is simply a tool for viewing and interacting with the files and programs on your computer.
 In order to understand the basics of running Python programs if you have not worked with Python before, you will complete a tutorial.

-### Before beginning: Python tutorial
+### Before beginning: installing Python with the Python Launcher

-To run this program, you will need Python3.
-To install Python 3,[go here](https://www.python.org/downloads/) and follow the prompts to install it on your hard drive in your Applications folder (or wherever you prefer).
-Once installed, take a look in the new Python folder; it should include a few files and applications, including the Python Launcher.
+To run this program, you will need Python 3.
+To install Python 3,[go here](https://www.python.org/downloads/)and follow the prompts to install it on your hard drive in your Applications folder (or wherever you prefer).
+Once installed, take a look in your new Python folder; it should include a few files and applications, including the Python Launcher.
 Once you see this, you can move on to the next step, below.

-(Note: Though you will not need any of this for this exercise if you are using the Python Launcher, the following [tutorial](https://learnpythonthehardway.org/book/appendix-a-cli/introduction.html) will take you through the basics of how to navigate your file structure and run programs from the command line.
-The lesson teaching you [how to get on the command line](https://learnpythonthehardway.org/book/appendix-a-cli/ex1.html) is useful in general, though the Python Launcher will find your Terminal or Powershell for you.
-This one teaches you to [change directories (cd)](https://learnpythonthehardway.org/book/appendix-a-cli/ex5.html) -ie, move to the folder where the files you will be working with are - and is also useful.)

 ### Running the "more distinctive words" program